HearthSim/SabberStone/README.md

 - [x] Move SabberStone to Github
 - [x] Start Wiki for SabberStone
+- [x] Moved from .NET Framework to .NET Core
 - [ ] Fill Wiki for SabberStone

 ### Requirements